Meet Ram Shriram: Background

 Immediately prior to founding Sherpalo, Ram served as an officer of Amazon.com working for Jeff Bezos, founder & CEO.
 Ram came to Amazon.com in August, 1998, when Amazon acquired Junglee, an online comparison shopping firm of which Ram was president.
 While at Amazon, Ram helped grow the customer base during its early high growth phase in 1998/1999.
 Before Junglee and Amazon, Ram was a member of the Netscape executive team, joining them in 1994, before they shipped products or posted revenue.
 He drove the many partnerships and channels that Netscape employed to get massive distribution for its browser and server products during those now legendary early days of the Internet.

 Ram is a founding board member of Google Inc. and 247-inc.com.
-Ram also serves on the boards of PaperlessPost.com, Zazzle.com, and StumbleUpon.com.
-Ram is on the board of trustees of Stanford University.
-Ram is a member of the Council on Foreign Relations.
+He also serves on the boards of PaperlessPost.com, Zazzle.com, and StumbleUpon.com.
+Ram is a vice-chair of the Stanford Board of Trustees, as well as a member of the Council on Foreign Relations.